Books and Papers

 3. Freedom and Anthropology in Kant's Moral Philosophy (Cambridge University Press, 2003) available (including book preview) on Amazon or googlebooks.

 4. Kant’s Empirical Psychology (Cambridge University Press, under contract), book prospectus with chapter outline available here.
-Please contact me for drafts of chapters.
+For a limited time, a draft of the complete manuscript is available here.

 Published and Forthcoming Articles